 Cirsium is a genus of perennial and biennial flowering plants in the Asteraceae, one of several genera known commonly as Thistles.
 They are more precisely known as Plume Thistles.
-Thistles are mostly native to Eurasia and northern Africa.
-All members of the genus have spiny, often handsome leaves and rounded heads of purple, red, pink, yellow or white flowers that somewhat resemble shaving brushes.
+Thistles are mainly native to Eurasia and northern Africa.
+The word "Cirsium" derives from the Greek word "kirsos," meaning "swollen vein."

-Certain species of Cirsium, like Cirsium monspessulanum, Cirsium pyrenaicum and Cirsium vulgare, have been traditionally used as food in rural areas of southern Europe.
+Certain species of Cirsium, like Cirsium monspessulanum, Cirsium pyrenaicum, and Cirsium vulgare, have been traditionally used as food in rural areas of southern Europe.
 Cirsium oleraceum is cultivated as a food source in Japan and India.
-The word “Cirsium” derives from the Greek word kirsos meaning “swollen vein”.
 Thistles were used as a remedy against swollen veins.
-The flower blooms April to August.

 Growing Conditions and General Care

 The seeds of Cirsium can be sown in either autumn or after the last frost of spring.
-They should be sown at a depth of 0.12 inch (3 mm).
-If grown indoors first then Cirsium takes about 2 to 3 weeks to germinate at a temperature of 70 to 75 degrees Fahrenheit (21 to 24 degrees Celsius).
-The seedlings should be planted out in early spring, when it is still possible to get a frost with a spacing of about 2 feet (60 cm).
+They should be sown at a depth of 0.12 inches (3 mm).
+If grown indoors first, Cirsium takes about 2 to 3 weeks to germinate at 70 to 75 degrees Fahrenheit (21 to 24 degrees Celsius).
+The seedlings should be planted outdoors in early spring when it is still possible to get a frost with a spacing of about 2 feet (60 cm).

 Cirsium thrives in full sun and poor, average, or reaches moist but well-drained soil.
 Plants require little care, but deadheading limits their tendency to self-sow.
 They generally self-sow only in moderation, and the seedlings are easy to pull up, unlike weedy thistles.
 Use Thistles in mixed beds, herb gardens, or meadow-like plantings.